 HOW TO BUILD YOUR OWN BEAUTIFUL BIKE -

-This site leads you through my experience for creating a really comfortable LWB (long wheel base) recumbent bike.
-I use ‘donor’ bikes, usually old and unloved 10-speeds, and strip them down, cut, weld, combine, and augment these frames into a great style of recumbent bike.
-It also tickles me that I am 'recycling' older and unloved bikes into something you or I might ride with passion, comfort, and greater frequency.
-The methods described here are a sort of hobby or ‘sweat equity’ means of acquiring the best of pedal powered transportation and recreation.
+Most of this site leads you through my experience for creating a really comfortable LWB (long wheel base) recumbent bike.
+I use ‘donor’ bikes, usually old and unloved 10-speeds.
+I strip them down, cut, braze, combine, and augment these frames into a great style of recumbent bike.
+It tickles me that I am 'recycling' older and unloved bikes into something you or I might ride with passion, comfort, and greater frequency.
+The methods described here are a hobby or ‘sweat equity’ means of acquiring the best of pedal powered transportation and recreation.
 This site is one of several I know of that relay the experience of building your own recumbent bike.
 I am glad you stopped in – my purpose is to persuade you to try this project.
-You may already be a convert to the idea of riding a recumbent – for anyone who wants to ride a long time, the torture of sitting on a diamond bike saddle is the challenge.
+You may already be a convert to the idea of riding a recumbent – for anyone who wants to ride a long way, the torture of sitting on a diamond bike saddle is the challenge.
 Recumbents for me remove that pain, and enhance my joy as a rider.

 In your local bike shop, you may also you may be dismayed by the commercial cost of recumbent bikes.
 It doesn't have to be like that.